 If you or a loved one faces a false claim or a false accusation of a sex crime, alert an experienced sex crime defense lawyer immediately.
 At Neal Davis Law, we can fight to protect your legal rights by providing the best defenses for sex charges.

 Contact us to receive such help if you live in Houston, Harris County, Montgomery County or Fort Bend County.
-We’ll quickly provide you a free and confidential legal review of your case.
+We’ll quickly provide you a confidential legal review of your case.
 Then, you can decide how you want to proceed.

 Don’t be another statistic when high-profile verdicts spark spikes in sexual assault claims which may include false accusations.
 Protect your legal rights by getting the best Houston-area sex crime defense lawyer you can find.